How much does a magazine subscription cost?

 How often do I need to renew?

-In order to be sure that we have your most current contact information, we ask that you renew your subscription every couple of years.
-For print magazines, on the front cover of each issue (right above your mailing address) you will find your customer ID number, as well as an expiration date.
-A few issues before it's time for you to renew, the date will change to read 'Time to renew' and if you don't update your subscription at that time, the text will then read 'This could be your last issue'.
-Make sure you don't miss an issue by watching the mailing label on the front cover.
+In order to be sure that we have your most current contact information, we ask that you update your subscription information every couple of years.
+For print magazines, on the front cover of each issue (right above your mailing address) you will find your customer ID number.
+When we need to hear from you, the message 'Time to renew’ will be printed after that number.
+If you don't update your subscription at that time, the text will then change to read 'This could be your last issue’, and you could be removed from the mail list if you don’t take time to renew.
+Make sure you don't miss an issue by watching for those messages on your mailing label on the front cover.

 Why do I need to renew if the magazine is free?